“I want to be like my dad,

 It is always like pastoring than just parenting.

--Q:You grew up with father,
+-Q:You grew up without your father around,

-and how did you learn how to be a good father?-
+how did you learn how to be a good father?-

 The answer is the church.
 Totally it is the church.